jysandy/jysandy.github.io/content/posts/gradient-water-rendering.md

 ```

 ## Mesh tessellation and displacement
-To actually draw this height field to the screen, we can draw a flat plane mesh and then displace its vertices according to our height function.
-This mesh will need a large number of vertices or it will look jagged and uneven.
+To actually draw this height field to the screen, I can draw a flat plane mesh and then displace its vertices according to my height function.
+This mesh  needs a large number of vertices or it would look jagged and uneven.
 Too many vertices, however, will result in poor performance.

 Rather than generate the vertices ahead of time, I used DirectX 11's tessellation shader pipeline to generate additional vertices on the fly.
 This allows me to control the amount of tessellation at runtime: the plane can be highly tessellated close to the camera to render fine details and less tessellated far away to improve performance.